lnxjedi/gopherbot/doc/Security-Overview.md

 ## Elevation
 Finally, if the user passes the authorization check, the robot will then check for elevation if a given command is listed in `ElevatedCommands` or `ElevateImmediateCommands`.
 Elevation behaves similarly to `sudo`, in that the user may be required to supply a second form of authentication (mfa / 2fa) before an action is allowed.
 Individual elevation plugins may be configurable with a timeout for `ElevatedCommands`, such that a user can continue to perform elevated operations for a period of time before re-authentication is required.
 As the name suggests, `ElevateImmediateCommands` will _always_ require mfa, and should therefore be used sparingly, especially if the mfa method is onerous (e.g. `totp`).

+# Hardened Design

+## Privilege Separation
+Gopherbot 2.0 introduced the ability to use privilege separation where the robot executable is installed setuid, and run by the robot 'user'.
+Thus, the main process will run as another user; in the Docker containers and Ansible role, this defaults to 'bin'.
+The starting environment file `.env` should only be readable by this privileged user, as this is where the robot obtains e.g. it's encryption key or Slack token.
+Externally executed plugin, job and task scripts (but not Go plugins) all run as the non-privileged user that started the process.

+## Encryption
+Gopherbot 2.0 also adds AES-256 / GCM encryption at it's core, which is required for storing secrets and parameters in the robot's brain, and can optionally be used to fully encrypt the contents of the brain.

+## Memory Protection
+Preliminary / incomplete has been added for storing the robot's internal encryption key in protected memory.
+The current implementation provides minimal additional hardening, and needs further thought and development.